REY-M-ARK/dormManagement/QUICK_REFERENCE.md

 4. Forms include proper validation and error handling
 5. Tables use LEFT JOINs for related data display
 6. Status badges indicate active/inactive, available/occupied states
+7. UI is role-based: Admins see all items; Landlords see only their own buildings/rooms/assignments/payments; Students see only their own assignments/payments and available rooms

 ## 📱 Responsive Breakpoints